Can dogs get a cold or flu?

 • Difficulty breathing (severe cases)

 If your dog exhibits these symptoms, it’s possible that he or she has a respiratory infection – the canine version of a cold or the flu.
-Some respiratory infections can be serious, so it’s best to see your veterinarian for an examination and treatment as soon as possible.
+Some respiratory infections can be serious, so it’s best to see your vet for an examination and treatment as soon as possible.

 What causes canine cold and flu?